-Quality System Policies and Procedures will be reviewed at a minimum of every year and revised as appropriate.
+Quality System Policies and Procedures will be reviewed at a minimum of every two years (annually for all drinking water program procedures) and will be revised as appropriate.
 Changes to documents occur when a procedural change warrants a revision of the document.